The Average Home Size in Capital Cities, Based on Local Listings

 Of course, the choice about which area you live in or the size of home for which you're willing to sacrifice other benefits is not always so freely made.
 But as the chicest of small-homed Parisians show us, home is where you make it - and with effort and imagination (and a little elbow grease), a small city home needn't feel undersized at all.

 No matter the size of your home, we have you covered at Buildworld.
-Our range of internal doors, external doors and coloured doors are suitable for bigger areas.
+Our range of internal doors, external doors and Internal Glazed Doors are suitable for bigger areas.
 Most of these doors can also be trimmed on their edges to fit in smaller dimensions, making them perfect for all kinds of spaces.
 Available at reasonable prices, you can renovate your home without denting your pocket.

 METHODOLOGY & SOURCES